My name is Stephen Melling

 I shoot and light for TV commercials, promotional material, corporate, documentaries and short narratives.

 I first picked up a camera at age 10 and filmed some short skits with my friends.
 They ranged in genres from comedy to thriller to sci-fi.
-Of course I didn't know much about genres back then I was just creating things because it was something to do.
+Of course I didn't know much about genres back then I was just creating things because it was fun to do.
 I shot on tape and didn't know much about editing so edited in-camera; rewinding and recording to create cut points.
 For dramatic music we pressed play on a hifi set to full volume.
 Those were the days!

 At age 15 I started filming mountain biking.
 I taught myself to edit (on a PC this time) alongside shooting and refined my skills through college and university.
 It was in uni that people started paying me to film and I realised I could make a living doing what I love.
-That turned out to be a good thing because I didn't have a plan B.

 The next eight years saw me gain more experience working in-house at three production companies.
 This taught me a lot about different departments and how to work with big clients.
 I have always loved developing an idea and seeing that through to production and post.
 Working in-house allowed me to do that.